How to Apply for an ID Card in Pennsylvania

 - Submit a payment for the applicable DMV ID fee.

-The procedure for getting a Pennsylvania ID when you already possess a driver's license may slightly differ than when you do not hold a driving credential.
-You will be only required to complete the application for initial identification card (form DL-54A), follow the instructions written on it, and mail it or bring it in person at the DOT along with your driver's license or proof of identification and payment for the applicable fee.
+The procedure for getting a Pennsylvania ID when you already possess a driver’s license may slightly differ than when you do not hold a driving credential.
+You will be only required to complete the application for an initial card, follow the instructions written on it, and mail it or bring it in person at the DOT along with your driver’s license or proof of identification and payment for the applicable fee.
 After processing your documents for ID card credentials you will be required to get your photo taken at a Photo Center.
 Note that if you already have a photo on file with the DOT, you will not be required to provide a new one.

 Pennsylvania Identification Card Fees